 Matt is another independent consultant.
 But he's kind of a special case.
 He writes a LOT.
 He organizes things.
 He coaches a lot of talented testers.
 He's a community builder.

 With an ambition reminiscent of Cem Kaner, Matt has big plans and an emerging grand vision of the craft.
 I don't know if he would agree, but that's how it looks to me.
-He recently (2011) joined the board of the Association for Software Testing.

 Karen is an independent testing consultant based in the Chicago Area.
 She works on long or short projects.